ipfs/in-web-browsers/README.md

 DNSLink is mapping a domain name to an IPFS address by means of DNS TXT record.

 Read [DNSLink guide](https://docs.ipfs.io/guides/concepts/dnslink/) for details such as setting it up on your own website and [DNSLink in IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion/blob/master/docs/dnslink.md) to see additional benefits of using our browser extension.

+#### Experiment: Signed HTTP Exchanges and WebPackage

+Signed HTTP Exchanges (SXG) are experimental spec proposed by Google to decouple the origin of the content from who distributes it: [read more](https://github.com/ipfs/in-web-browsers/issues/121).

+IPFS Gateway at `ipfs.io` participates in [Origin Trial for Signed HTTP Exchange (SXG)](https://developers.google.com/web/updates/2018/11/signed-exchanges), starting with Google Chrome 71.
+This means [anyone can publish SXG](https://developers.google.com/web/updates/2018/11/signed-exchanges#creating_your_sxg) on IPFS and regular Chrome can load it from our gateway without any additional setup on user side.

 ## Resources